Configure a L2TP/IPsec server behind a NAT-T device

 On the Edit menu, point to New, and then select DWORD (32-bit) Value.

 In the Value Data box, type one of the following values:

-A value of 1 configures Windows so that it can establish security associations with servers that are located behind NAT devices.
+When it's set to 1, Windows can establish security associations with servers that are located behind NAT devices.

-A value of 2 configures Windows so that it can establish security associations when both the server and the Windows Vista-based or Windows Server 2008-based VPN client computer are behind NAT devices.
+When it's set to 2, Windows can establish security associations when both the server and VPN client computer (Windows Vista or Windows Server 2008-based) are behind NAT devices.